Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/wifi-direct.md

     ```

 <a name="connect_specific_peer"></a>
-## Connecting to a Specific Wi-Fi Direct Peer Device
+## Connect to a specific Wi-Fi Direct peer device

-To connect to a specific device:
+To connect to a specific device, follow the steps below:

 1. Start the discovery and retrieve the peer device you want to connect to: